matt-harp/PopupTotals/README.md

 # PopupTotals
 A mod to show the total amount of an item in your inventory while collecting resources

+Please note that I am not actively working on this but will gladly accept pull requests :)

 <details>
 <summary>Examples</summary>
 <br>